Abbas says ready to start talks with Israel after U.N. upgrade

-CAIRO (Reuters) - Palestinian President Mahmoud Abbas said on Monday at the Cairo-based Arab League he would press ahead with a bid for the United Nations to recognize Palestine as an observing state, adding that he was ready to start negotiations with Israel afterwards.
+CAIRO, Nov 12 (Reuters) - Palestinian President Mahmoud Abbas said on Monday at the Cairo-based Arab League he would press ahead with a bid for the United Nations to recognise Palestine as an observing state, adding that he was ready to start negotiations with Israel afterwards.

 “We had agreed to go get the vote on November 29 ... the majority needed for the vote will be on our side,” Abbas told reporters.